 The big news this week is obviously the re-signing of Canucks defenceman Erik Gudbranson.
 It’s everywhere, and you’d have to be actively ignoring all things Canuck-related to miss it (although no one would think less of you for it).

-This news was such a massive deal that it’s only natural that everyone – from pro-Benning to anti-Benning, west coast to east coast, fan to blogger to national analyst – has an opinion on it.
+This news was such a massive deal that it’s only natural that everyone – from pro-analytics to anti-analytics, west coast to east coast, fan to blogger to national analyst – has an opinion on it.
 Everyone has a right to an opinion, and no one in this country in this day and age can prevent you from expressing it.
 That doesn’t necessarily mean that all opinions are of equal value though.

 First Look: Canucks Bet on What Erik Gudbranson Can Be https://t.co/YppEJlHYXQ